-When using the OpenCL backend, extra API functions are provided for directly accessing or providing the OpenCL objects used by Futhark.
+When generating C code with futhark opencl (which is likely the common case), extra API functions are provided for directly accessing or providing the OpenCL objects used by Futhark.
 Take care when using these functions.
 In particular, a Futhark context can now be provided with the command queue to use:

 '''

-struct futhark_context futhark_context_new_with_command_queue(struct futhark_context config cfg, cl_command_queue queue);
+struct futhark_context futhark_context_new_with_command_queue(struct futhark_context

+→config cfg, cl_command_queue queue);

 '''